Iowa Telecommunications and Technology Commission (ITTC)

 - Project Management

-Carrier Services Division
+Network Services Division

-The COO is responsible for operational guidance overseeing network long range planning as well as partnerships with vendors.
+The CAO is responsible for operational guidance overseeing network long range planning as well as partnerships with vendors.
 The COO oversees the strategic business alignment of the agency and all business activities.
 The COO is responsible for the Network Services and Engineering/Operations Bureaus.
 The COO is also responsible for Government Relations functions including developing information for legislators and other stakeholders that will facilitate decisions ensuring authorized users.
 The COO handles all legislative, policy and legal matters.